odu-cs725-infovis/public/spr23/syllabus.md

 * CRN 30753 - WC5 (in Virginia, but outside of Hampton Roads)
 * CRN 30767 - WC7 (in the US, but outside of Virginia)

-All course materials, including the link to the Zoom class session, will be made available in Canvas.
+The link to the Zoom class session will be made available through the Course Collaboration Tool in Canvas.
+All course materials will be made available through this GitHub reposistory with links also available in Canvas.
 The audio of in-person class meetings and all materials projected in class will be live streamed via Zoom and recorded for later viewing. *Online students are strongly encouraged to actively participate in the Zoom session during the regular class meeting time.* Online students must meet the same deadlines as face-to-face students.
 All deadlines are based on the local timezone in Norfolk, VA.

 ## Textbook and Materials